al3ssandrocaruso/Enhanced-Abstractive-Chat-Summarization/README.md

 In this study, we present innovative enhancements to the abstractive chat summarization task.
 Our approach extends previous research that emphasized the advantages of injecting commonsense knowledge into dialogue summarization.
 The primary focus of our extensions includes:

-1. **Emojis Significance:** We investigate the importance of emojis in dialogues and chat-like conversations.
+1. **Emojis Analysis::** We investigate the importance of emojis in dialogues and chat-like conversations.
 Emojis are explored as a rich source of information that can contribute to the generation of summaries with increased accuracy and contextual relevance.

-2. **Keywords Injection:** We explore the impact of injecting keywords into the summarization process.
+2. **Keywords Extraction:** We explore the impact of injecting keywords into the summarization process.
 Our findings highlight the beneficial role of keywords in improving the quality of dialogue summaries.

-3. **Slang Handling:** We introduce a preprocessing technique to effectively handle slang in conversations.
+3. **Slang Preprocessing:** We introduce a preprocessing technique to effectively handle slang in conversations.
 This addition aims to enhance the comprehensibility of generated summaries in the context of informal language use.

 The results obtained from our framework show promising outcomes, indicating the potential for improved abstractive chat summarization.
 We believe that our contributions provide a valuable foundation for future research endeavors in this field.